rayenbm04/rag-assistant-for-documents/README.md

 - Frontend: [http://localhost](http://localhost)
 - Backend: [http://localhost:8000](http://localhost:8000)

-The backend connects to Ollama on the host via `host.docker.internal:11434` (set automatically in `docker-compose.yml`).

-Uploaded files and the ChromaDB vector store are persisted in Docker volumes (`./rag-backend/uploads` and `./rag-backend/chroma_db`), so data survives container restarts.
+The backend connects to Ollama on the host via `host.docker.internal:11434`.
+Uploaded files and ChromaDB are persisted in Docker volumes so data survives restarts.

 ---